Out of the Dark and Into the Light

 Cotton-Top Tamarin

-Elsa made her presence known from the moment she arrived at the sanctuary, filling the air with a wide variety of calls and vocalizations.
+Elsa fills the air with a wide variety of calls and vocalizations.

 Read more